EsbenNedergaard/quarkus-rest-playground/README.md

 $ ./db_initializer.sh
 ```

-Finally, you can run your application in dev mode that enables live coding using:
+Finally, you can run your application in dev mode that enables live coding by going back out into the root folder and then calling:

 ```bash
 $ ./mvnw quarkus:dev